 Beneish M-Score Definition

-Beneish M-Score is a mathematical model created by Professor Messod Beneish that uses financial ratios calculated from the company’s financial statements to judge the possibility of earnings manipulation.
-The eight variables required for calculating the M-Score are calculated using the data from the income statement, balance sheet and cash flows of the company and then M-Score is calculated to know the degree of manipulation in earnings by the company.
+The eight variables required for calculating the M-Score using the data from the company’s income statement, balance sheet, and cash flows.
+Then, calculated the M-Score to know the company’s degree of manipulation in earnings.

-- If Beneish M-score is less than the -2.22 then it suggests that company under consideration is not a manipulator
+- If Beneish M-Score is less than -2.22, the company under consideration is not a manipulator.

-- If Beneish M-score is more than the -2.22 then it provides the signal that company can be the manipulator
+- If Beneish M-Score is more than -2.22, it signals that the company can be the manipulator.

 Components of Beneish M-Score

-The Beneish M score is calculated on the basis of the combination of eight different types of indices which are as follows:
+The Beneish M-Score is calculated based on the combination of eight different types of indices, which are as follows:

-It is the ratio of days sales in receivables in a year with respect to the previous year.
+It is the ratio of days sales in receivables in a year concerning the previous year.
 The large increase in the value of DSR is an indicator of revenue inflation.

 #2.
 Gross Margin Index (GMI)

-It is the ratio of gross margin of a year with respect to the previous year.
+It is the ratio of the year’s gross margin concerning the previous year.

 #3.
 Asset Quality Index (AQI)